Sylvia Stone

-Sylvia Stone (1928 – 2011) was a Canadian artist.
+Sylvia Stone (1928 – September 5, 2011) was a Canadian sculptor.
 Her work is included in the collections of the Whitney Museum of American Art and the Smithsonian American Art Museum.

-Biography
+She was a tenured professor at Brooklyn College and a notable Abstract artist at the New York School.
+She is best known for her large-scale sculptures made from Plexiglass.

+Early life

 Stone was born in 1928 in Toronto, Ontario.
 She had two older sisters.
 When she was two years old, Stone, her siblings, and her mother left Stone's father.
 Her mother was unable to support her children on her own.
 Stone was subsequently sent to Children's Aid homes while her sisters were sent to help on local farms.
 At the age of six, Stone was placed back with her mother and sisters.
 The Great Depression severely impacted the family, and they were forced to move several times.
 It was during this time that Stone began to draw.

-Stone went to a high school for the arts called Central Tech.
-During this period she lived alone, as her sisters married and her mother had moved out west.
+Stone was a gifted student and attended Central Tech, an arts high school in Toronto.
+During this period, she lived alone, as her sisters married and her mother moved out west.
 Her mother sent her rent money during this time, and after school Stone worked at Woolworth's.
-At the age of sixteen, Stone was forced to start working full time in order to support herself.
-She often worked night shifts in order to still go to school during the day.
+At the age of sixteen, Stone began supporting herself, working full-time on the night shift at a war plant, so that she could attend school during the day.

-At the age of twenty-two Stone married and had a child.
-She continued to practice art during this time, which displeased her husband's family.
-This ultimately led to their divorce.
-During this time Stone studied with Harry Sternberg, Morris Kanto, and Vyclav Vytlacil.

-In 1959, Stone first met the painter Al Held.
-The two married ten years later in 1969.
-They divorced in 1986.